Skip to main content

 Targeted hormonal therapies work by restoring specific lines of communication within the body’s endocrine system.

 Low-dose Testosterone Cypionate, administered via weekly subcutaneous injections, is increasingly recognized as a vital component of female hormone therapy.
-It addresses symptoms like low libido, fatigue, and cognitive fog, while also providing the metabolic benefits of improved and energy utilization.
+It addresses symptoms like low libido, fatigue, and cognitive fog, while also providing the metabolic benefits of improved muscle mass and energy utilization.

 Progesterone is another key element, prescribed based on whether a woman is perimenopausal or postmenopausal.
 It helps to balance the effects of estrogen and is associated with improved sleep and mood.
 In some cases, long-acting testosterone pellets are used, which may be combined with Anastrozole if excessive estrogen conversion is a concern.
 The careful combination of these hormones can help mitigate the fat redistribution and insulin resistance that characterize the menopausal transition.